Another Halloween . . . not that we celebrate, but I used to write Halloween short stories. Not always, but I at least offered up a graphic or photo.

 “And yet, he’s not dead.”

 Chaise marveled at the powerful spell that would render a man so.
-It made him wonder about regular people who sought to take matters in their own hands.
+It made him wonder about regular people who sought to take matters into their own hands.
 Didn’t it occur to them how dangerous it was to threaten a witch?

 He unslung his pack and set it on the edge of the bed.
 From the pack, he retrieved two earthen jars, and a mortar and pestle.
 Careful not to spill any of the contents, he pulled the stoppers from the jars and dropped a few seeds from each jar into the mortar.
 Before grinding the seeds to a fine powder, he replaced the stoppers and put the jars away.
 Once he had a fine powder, he brushed any remnants from the pestle and set it aside.
 Drawing his flask, he dropped a few drops of water onto the side of the mortar to keep the powder from becoming airborne.
 As the water ran down the side and mixed with the powder, Chaise swirled the liquid and added drops as needed until the powder completely dissolved into the water forming a milky slurry.
 Chaise asked for a basin to wash his hands and then, using a thin brush, smeared small amounts of the slurry around the man’s eyes, nose, ears, and mouth.